nospaceships/node-raw-socket/README.md

 For example this module can be instructed to automatically generate ICMP checksums.
 ICMP checksums are located in bytes 3 and 4 of ICMP packets.
-Offsets start from 0 so we must specify 2 when creating our socket:
+Offsets start from 0 so 2 must be specified when creating the socket:

     var options = {
         protocol: raw.Protocol.ICMP,